 Join our weekly Mercury Masterclasses, run by creative professionals from across the industry, offering you a chance to engage, learn and network with fellow theatre and arts enthusiasts.

-Each week a different course leader will lead a virtual session via the Zoom video conferencing app, delving into their specialist subject to share their knowledge and skills with an online audience for FREE.
+Each week a different course leader will lead a virtual session via the Zoom, delving into their specialist subject to share their knowledge and skills with an online audience for FREE.

-Our thanks go to Kenny Emson, The Thelmas, Ryan McBryde, Ellen Kane, Simon Money, Gus Gowland and Sydney Aldridge for their recent masterclasses.
-Our eighth masterclass, due to take place on Mon 1 Jun will be hosted by Perfect Pitch Executive Producer and Producer of the musical SIX, Andy Barnes.
+Our thanks go to Kenny Emson, The Thelmas, Ryan McBryde, Ellen Kane, Simon Money, Gus Gowland, Sydney Aldridge, Andy Barnes and our very own Tracey Childs for their recent masterclasses.

 Storytime with Dale

-Mercury panto favourite Dale Superville (Cinderella, Jack and the Beanstalk, Snow White and many, many more) has been appearing on our Facebook page on Tuesday afternoons at 3.30pm for Storytime with Dale…guaranteed to brighten up any week!
+Mercury panto favourite Dale Superville (Cinderella, Jack and the Beanstalk, Snow White and many, many more) helped brighten up the beginning of lockdown by appearing on our Facebook page on Tuesday afternoons for Storytime with Dale.